 - For the University of Cambridge, this means the applicant must be on the payroll of either the University or one of the colleges.
 PhD students are not eligible as applicants for Collaborative Fund proposals, but their supervisor can be the named University partner, and the student can then be involved in the proposal's activities.

 - For other CCI partners, this means the applicant must be on the payroll of that organisation.

 - Member organisations of the Cambridge Conservation Forum are eligible to apply as one of the three collaborating organisations/Departments, but will need to do so through the CCF by agreement of the CCF Committee (i.e. it will be applying as CCF and therefore must have the agreement of CCF to do so).

 Where CCI partners do not have all the skills and expertise needed to deliver a project, other collaborators – especially from developing countries – may be included in the project and funded by the grant.

-Applications for the 2018 funding round must be received by midnight on May 3rd 2018.
+Applications for the 2018 funding round are now closed.

 Please visit the CCI projects page to view current and previously funded projects.